holepunchto/hypercore/README.md

 #### `core.contiguousLength`

 How many blocks are contiguously available starting from the first block of this core?

 Populated after `ready` has been emitted.
 Will be `0` before the event.

-#### `core.contiguousByteLength`

-How much data is contiguously available starting from the first block of this core?

-Populated after `ready` has been emitted.
-Will be `0` before the event.